horenbergerb/horenbergerb.github.io/_posts/2020-07-14-inscribedrectangle.md

 The four conditions express the properties of the model more clearly.
 The essence is that there exists a mapping which can take our boring, sterile model of the trivial intersection and bring it back to any real, messy, physical case.
 So all we need to do is describe the smoothing on our model, and then we're done.
 But what is this model?
 Where was it constructed?
 This is the process of the proof of Proposition 1.2.
 But we're about to hit a big road block, so let's step back.

-## Intermission 2: I'm Not Trained In Symplectic Geometry
+## I'm Not Trained In Symplectic Geometry

 Let's start with the utility of symplectic math.
 All of the surfaces we have been working with are "symplectic manifolds," and the [Equivariant Darboux Theorem][7] says (loosely) that all symplectic manifolds of the same dimension "look the same."
 This is going to be useful for constructing our model of the area around the trivial intersection, but it doesn't really answer any questions.